Pompilio Maria Pirrotti: Life

 On 15 April 1765, Pirrotti began the long journey to Ancona and arrived in Lecce on 12 July 1766.
 After celebrating Mass on 13 July, he went to hear confessions, but was suddenly taken ill and immediately confined to his bed.
 He died and was buried where he was, in Apulia; but in 1966 his remains were transferred to the Sanctuary created for him, Santuario San Pompilio Maria Pirrotti.

 Legacy

-There is a Roman Rite Catholic Church in Montecalvo Irpino, Italy, which is located in the Archdiocese of Benevento and is dedicated to St. Pompilio Maria Pirrotti.
+There is a Catholic church in Montecalvo Irpino, Italy, which is located in the Archdiocese of Benevento and is dedicated to St. Pompilio Maria Pirrotti.
 On 2 July 2006, a park in Campi Salentina was named in his honor.
-A "Pompiliano Year" was initiated in 2010 to commemorate the third centenary of his birth; in August 2010 his remains were briefly moved to his birthplace for the commemorations that took place in his hometown.
+A "Pompiliano Year" was initiated in 2010 to commemorate the third centenary of his birth.

 Sainthood

 The proceedings for sainthood commenced in a diocesan process in Leece in 1835 and formal assent to the cause was granted not long after in which Pirrotti was accorded with the title Servant of God.
 Another process opened sometime after with the same intent of collecting documentation and material for compiling a large dossier on his life and works which was later transferred to the Congregation of Rites.

 On 17 November 1878 he was proclaimed to be Venerable after Pope Leo XIII recognized that the late priest had lived a model life of heroic virtue.
 The same pope celebrated his beatification on 26 January 1890 after he recognized two miracles attributed to Pirrotti.
 The pope later issued a decree allowing for the resumption of the cause on 4 December 1892.

 Following the recognition of two other miracles Pope Pius XI canonized Pirrotti as a saint of the Roman Catholic Church on 19 March 1934.